pwbriggs/music-assistant.github.io/docs/player-support/index.md

 96kHz / 24 bits and above is considered High Resolution (Hi Res)

 - Airplay support lossless (44.1kHz / 16 bits which is cd quality) but not Hi Res.
-- Sonos supports lossless (44.1kHz / 16 bits which is cd quality) on some models and 48KHz / 24 bits on others.
+- Sonos supports lossless (44.1kHz / 16 bits which is cd quality) on series 1 models and 48KHz / 24 bits on series 2.
 - Chromecast supports Hi Res up to 96KHz / 24 bits (except the video dongles which do 48KHz / 24 bits)
 - Slimproto supports Hi Res up to 384kHz / 24 bits
 - DLNA supports Hi Res up to 192kHz / 24 bits